AK-Homberger/ESP32CAM_RC-CAR/README.md

 # ESP32CAM RC Car

 This repository shows how to build a WLAN controlled RC Car with an ESP32CAM.
+With a web interface you can control the car and the camery view is shown in the browser.
+It is possible to mover the camera up and down with a small servo attached to the housing.

 ![RC-Car1](RC-Car1.JPG)

 ## Hardware
 All necessary parts are listed below in the parts section with links to order.
-As chassis I use the Joy-IT ROBOT CAR KIT 01.
+As chassis, I use the Joy-IT ROBOT CAR KIT 01.
 This is easy to mount.
 Just follow the assembling instructions.
+As motor driver the L298N is used.
+The motor driver is also provideing the 5 Volt for the ESP32CAM.
+Ther power supply for the servo is done with an extra 7805 voltage regulator.
+This was necessary due to stability problems if ESP and Servo is supplied directly from the motor driver.

+The ESP32CAM is located in a 3D printed housing.
+The files are available on Thingiverse (see Parts section below).
+For mounting the housing to chassis you can either use the round bottom plate from Thingiverse or you can use my [mount(https://github.com/AK-Homberger/ESP32CAM_RC-CAR/blob/master/ESP32Cam-Mount.stl) instead.

+The components have to be connected as shown in the diagram.
+As battery you can use anything between 9 to 12 Volt.
+I'm using a lithium polomer accu from a RC helicopter.

 ![Wiring](ESP32-CAM-RC-Car.jpg)